Man Utd fans break into club's Carrington training ground to protest over Glazer ownership | Goal.com

 Why are they protesting?

-And the protests have gained momentum once again following the announcement of the Super League on Sunday, with fans having been left frustrated at a lack of communication.
+The protests have gained momentum once again following the announcement of the Super League on Sunday, with fans having been left frustrated at a lack of communication.
+Chelsea fans were seen protesting outside Stamford Bridge on Tuesday night and with United not having a game until Sunday, away to Leeds, their fans decided on a different course of action.

+A statement from Manchester United Supporters' Trust said the proposal to form a breakaway league with 11 other clubs was a "betrayal of everything the club had ever stood for" and they added: "A “Super League” based on a closed shop of self-selected wealthy clubs goes against everything football, and Manchester United, should stand for."

-United have since pulled out of the proposed new competition and Joel Glazer penned an open letter to fans to admit they made a mistake with their decision to form the league.
+The reaction from fans, players, managers and official organistions led to United making the decision to withdraw from the proposed new competition and Joel Glazer penned an open letter to fans to admit they made a mistake with their decision to form the league.